davidh-cyberark/toolshed/README.md

 # Set this to your Target Region where you will provision your EC2 instance
 region = "us-west-2"

+# FOR Demo "Scenario 1"
+# -- REQUIRED to add the AWS Key/Secret fields here
-# OPTIONAL
+#
+# FOR Demo "Scenario 2"
+# -- Leave these fields empty strings
-# Leave these blank if using Conjur
+#    (in other words, leave these empty if using Conjur to fetch
+#    the AWS Provider creds)
 accesskey = ""
 accesssecret = ""
 ```